haritha1997/haritha1997.github.io/about.md

 ## About Me

-An aspiring individual who always have the zest to do something more and by education a Computer Science Engineering Undergraduate.
-Working as Software Engineer for a startup comapany.
+An aspiring individual who always have the zest to do something more and by profession a Computer Science Engineer.
+Working as Software Engineer for a startup company.
 Love to work on challenging projects, cutting edge technologies and above all working with a energetic bunch of people motivates me to achieve more..!
 A "*jack of all trades*" personality- loves computer science, problem solving, writing, people's person and a dash of artistic mind.
 New learning can be always exhilarating; be it anything.!

 ## About the blog